Experiencing hair loss can be downright scary.

 Copper IUD as a form of birth control may not have hormones, but Paragard hair loss can still be possible.

-The copper IUD can still alter the biochemical properties in our body and therefore can also influence our hormones in an indirect way, causing problems related to hormonal imbalance in women such as hair loss.
+The copper IUD can still alter the biochemical properties in our bodies.
+Therefore, it can indirectly influence our hormones.
+This can cause problems related to hormonal imbalance in women such as hair loss.

 So how does it happen?